-Authorization data format
+Policy ACL format

 The format is binary and exchanged between peers using AllJoyn marshalling

-The authorization data will be in binary format.
-The following guidelines are used for exchanging and persisting the authorization data:
+The policy data will be in binary format.
+The following guidelines are used for exchanging and persisting the policy data:

-The authorization data will use AllJoyn marshalling to exchange with other peers.
+The AllJoyn marshalling will be use to encode the policy data when send from security manager to application

 The AllJoyn marshalling will be used to generate buffers to be signed.